Skip to content

 Begin playback of the buffered content only after you receive a Play message with matching token.
 Your media player might take a moment to start playback (for instance, if there is not enough content buffered), so publish the asynchronous MediaStateChanged message with state set to PLAYING when your player begins to play.
 Specify the cached token and channel for the content in this message.

-Unless you receive another message with matching token, such as a request from the Engine to pause or stop the playback, your player should continue to play back all of the content for this audio item until there is no more content to play.
-Publish the MediaStateChanged message with state set to STOPPED to tell the Engine when the content is finished.
-The Engine will not send any further AASB messages for this particular audio item (identified by the token), and it may or may not tell your player to prepare new content (such as another track in a playlist) with a fresh Prepare message.
+Unless you receive another message with matching token, such as a request from the Engine to pause or stop the playback, your player should continue to play all of the content for this audio item until there is no more content to play.
+Publish the MediaStateChanged message with state set to STOPPED to tell the Engine when the playback is finished.
+The Engine will not send any further playback-controlling messages (i.e., Pause, Resume, Play, Stop) for this particular audio item, and it may or may not tell your player to prepare new content, such as another track in the AudioPlayer channel playlist, with a subsequent Prepare message containing a new token.

 Set the playback position